madster/instagrim/Readme.txt

-Instagrim  is an example web app using Cassandra as a back end.
+instagrimmjb  is an example web app using Cassandra as a back end.
 The app allows picture uploads, creates a thumbnail and a  B/W version of the picture.

 See Keyspaces.java for a definition of the keyspaces.